microsoft/TechExcel-Implementing-DevOps-practices-to-accelerate-developer-productivity/Learner/Exercise-05.md

 With GitHub, Munson's Pickles and Preserves can solve these challenges using a practice called branching.
 Some may refer to this as the [GitHub flow](https://guides.github.com/introduction/flow/).
 When a developer wants to make a change, add a feature, or fix a bug, the developer begins by creating a new 'branch' or copy of the main codebase.
 Then, the developer makes changes and commits them.
 A pull request is created to merge these changes back into the main branch.
 This pull request may or may not involve some testing, discussion and approval.
 Finally, changes are merged back into the main codebase, and the branch can be deleted.

+### Description

-In this challenge, you will practice this flow.
+In this task, you will practice the GitHub flow.
 Additionally, GitHub offers a feature for explicitly protecting against changes directly to the main branch.
 These are called branch protection rules, and you will start by implementing one.

-### Description

-- Create a branch protection rule which prevents developers from committing changes to the main branch in the repository.
+1. Create a branch protection rule which prevents developers from committing changes to the main branch in the repository.
-- Create a feature branch, make a small change to the code (i.e.,`/Application/src/RazorPagesTestSample/Pages/Index.cshtml`), and sync this branch with the GitHub repository.
+2. Create a feature branch, make a small change to the code (i.e.,`/Application/src/RazorPagesTestSample/Pages/Index.cshtml`), and sync this branch with the GitHub repository.
-- Define a code owner for the `/Application` directory.
+3. Define a code owner for the `/Application` directory.
 Your branch policy should require a review from the code owner.
-- Create and complete a Pull Request, merging your code change into the protected branch.
+4. Create and complete a Pull Request, merging your code change into the protected branch.

 ### Success Criteria